 The iconic 2.5 mi(4km) Freedom Trail leads to 16 significant sites important in American history.
-In 1951, Boston journalist William Schofield suggested creating a marked path linking the noteworthy landmarks.
+In 1951, Boston journalist William Schofield suggested creating a marked path linking the historic landmarks.
 The idea took off.
 No wonder…it was like a very early version of Google Maps!

 The Freedom Trail was officially dedicated on June 11, 1951 @ 12:00 noon.
 By 1953, 40,000 visitors were following the red-marked trail and traveling back in time to learn or rediscover America’s early history.

 PhotoWalks is the only walking tour company in Boston to offer history and photography tours of the Freedom Trail.
 There’s lots of fascinating commentary uncovering the truth behind the events that ignited the American Revolution in 1775.
 We’ll visit most of the historic sites on a 90-minute walking tour and capture creative pictures from a modern perspective.